644725825/learngit/readme.txt

-git is a version contril system. git is free software.
+git is a new  version contril system. git is  new free software.